kazupon/textlint-rule-no-pair/README.md

 ### Configure `.textlintrc`

-It’s recommended that this rule is used in `.textlintrc`.
+It’s recommended that this rule is used in `.textlintrc.js`.

 **This rule allows all brackets by default**.
 So you need to put to `disallowBrackets` option which brackets you do not allow.